typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 1. Temporarily preserving deleted rows' ids in an intermediary table until they can be removed from Typesense
 2. Soft deleting rows from a table until they are removed from TypeSense

+> NOTE: Although the following examples will be done in PostgreSQL, edge functions can also be used, as outlined in Step 5.2

 #### Approach 1: Intermediary Tables